ilias-sp/Twitch-Chat-Bot-PHP/README.md

 !addcmd: used to add a new command. the command will be available to all.

+!editcmd: used to update the response of an existing command.

 !removecmd: used to remove an existing command.

 !addadmin: used to add a new username to the admin group.
 This admin group is not necessarily the same with the Mods. if you want to make a person a Mod to your channel, you will have to explicitly add him to the Bots admin group.